 After a break from blogging for a couple of years, I've decided to come back to it on this, my personal blog.

-Aside from Cyber Security, I do enjoy fiddling with technology outside of the security world.
-It could be anything from website design, to reviews on this blog about some of the tech I'm using.
+Aside from cyber security, I am interested in technology outside of the security world.
+It could be anything from website design, to reviews on this blog about some of the tech I'm currently using.